Bad sector

-A bad sector in computing is a disk sector on a disk storage unit that is permanently damaged.
+A bad sector in computing is a disk sector on a disk storage unit that is unreadable.
 Upon taking damage, all information stored on that sector is lost.
 When a bad sector is found and marked, the operating system like Windows or Linux will skip it in the future.
+Bad sectors are a threat to information security in the sense of data remanence.

 Details

-A bad sector is the result of mechanical damage, most commonly caused by a head crash, manufacturing flaw(s), wear-and-tear, physical shock, sudden power outages, or dust intrusion.
-Bad sectors are a threat to information security in the sense of data remanence.
-Very often physical damages can interfere with parts of many different files.
+Bad sectors can be "soft" (logical) or "hard" (hardware, physical), depending on what is making the sector inaccessible.
+In case of power loss, bit rot (more likely on floppy disks), or firmware issues, the on-disk format can be corrupt beyond what the error correcting code can fix.
+This is a "soft" bad sector: writing over the corruption would succeed.

+On the other hand, sectors broken physically cannot be restored: writing would fail, forcing a remap.
+A new drive may start with some innocuous bad sectors due to manufacturing flaws.
+Larger patches occur throughout use, due to head crash, wear-and-tear, physical shock, or dust intrusion.

+On solid-state drives, flash wear or flash controller error may also cause bad sectors.

+Handling

 Operating system

 Bad sectors may be detected by the operating system or the disk controller.
 Most file systems contain provisions for sectors to be marked as bad, so that the operating system avoids them in the future.
 Disk diagnostic utilities, such as CHKDSK (Microsoft Windows), Disk Utility (on macOS), or badblocks (on Linux) can actively look for bad sectors upon user request.

+With the advent of SMART-enabled disk controllers (see below), the burden of avoiding bad sectors more commonly falls to the disk.
+Some newer file systems such as Btrfs and ZFS do not have a bad-block avoidance feature at all.
+Software tools that look for bad blocks still have a use case: by issuing writes at detected bad sectors, one can expedite the remapping process, avoiding further attempts at reading the bad sector.